Stop listening to the liars.

 Lies Sound Sweet

-To be clear, I’m not an alcoholic; but I do have a history of not knowing when to say when — regulating my vice.
-Therein lies the foundation of the problem I’ll build on shortly - we tend to think there are only two extremes when it comes to vices: perfectly healthy and balanced, and absolute wrecks who would sell their first born for another drink, hit, bet, lay, rush, or high.
+Therein lies the foundation of the problem I’ll build on shortly: We tend to think there are only two extremes when it comes to vices and temptation: perfectly healthy and balanced, versus absolute wrecks who would sell their first born for another drink, hit, bet, lay, rush, , nap, or high.
 This is a lie.

-This first lie - the one that says “Well, it’s not like you’re an alcoholic or anything!
-You’re fine!”
-Is the one that allows all the other lies to be a little easier to live with - a little easier to convince yourself of.
+This first lie — the one that says “Well, it’s not like you’re an addict or anything!
+You’re fine!” — is the one that allows all the other lies to be a little easier to live with; a little easier to convince yourself of.
+If you haven’t crossed whatever arbitrary line you’ve drawn for yourself, then it’s just you being a regular person… right?

-Those temptations - the alluring promise that tonight could be the night, the one to end all nights - is a lie.
-It’s the same type of lie which all vices tell.
+Those temptations — the alluring promise that this time is different — is a lie.
+We’ve all heard it.
 They convince us to forget the lessons learned in the past, that everything is different this time, and that we’ve learned how to deal with it properly this time - we are in control.
 Lies.

 Pass on this and you will be missing-out.
 Lie.